Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 <br>
 <br>

+ -   #### Returning Visitor Goals

+        1. As a returning visitor , I want to be able to check the current information about type of classes offered and timetable .

+             1. The site has been designed to make it easy to add and update information and images as required.

+            2. The site has been made robust enough to add more information without changing the layout.
+This ensures user experience remains consistent and user knows what to expect eveytime they visit the site.

 ## Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX.
 -   Testing was done to ensure that all pages were linking correctly.
--   Friends and family members  across global locations ( US , India , Singpore and UK) were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family members  across global locations  were asked to review the site and documentation to point out any bugs and/or user experience issues.
 <br>
 <br>